tsunghsien1124/tsunghsien1124.github.io/_posts/2021-08-04-discretization-of-AR(1)-process-using-Adda-and-Cooper-(2003).md

-In particular, we use `Distributions.jl` to evaluation pdf or cdf for a given distribution (it's normal distribution in our case) and 'QuadGK.jl' integral.
+In particular, I use `Distributions.jl` to evaluation pdf or cdf for a given distribution and 'QuadGK.jl', one-dimensional integral.

 ```julia
 function adda_cooper_2003(N::Integer, ρ::Real, σ::Real; μ::Real = 0.0)